Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/USER_SUBSCRIPTIONS_SCHEMA.md

 5. **Status Management**: Status enum provides clear lifecycle states (active, expired, cancelled)

+6. **No Overlapping Active Subscriptions**: PostgreSQL exclusion constraint prevents overlapping date ranges for active subscriptions per user
+   - Ensures only one active subscription per user at any given time
+   - Prevents data integrity issues from bugs or race conditions
+   - Uses `daterange` with GiST index for efficient range overlap checking
+   - Only applies to `status = 'active'` subscriptions (expired/cancelled can overlap)
+   - Handles NULL `end_date` as open-ended (infinity) for lifetime subscriptions

 ### Computed Properties (Not Database Columns)

 The model provides two computed properties for convenience: